williamdlees/ir_to_vdj/README.md

-# ir_to_vdj - a script to parse ireceptor gateway metadata, and convert to VDJbase format
+# ir_to_vdj - a script to parse iReceptor gateway metadata, and convert to VDJbase format

 ## Usage